 - Workers at processing plants: Workers at processing plants are left exposed to harmful toxins that may be found in the air or on the ground.

 While harmful lung disease is more common with these jobs, anyone can suffer from a lung disease at work.
 If you know or suspect that you have developed a lung disease from your workplace, seek medical attention, and then contact Law Office of Sam Scudder for legal help as soon as possible.

 If you are a victim of an occupational lung disease, you may be entitled to financial compensation to help you with your pain and suffering.
 The workplace injury attorneys at Law Office of Sam Scudder will thoroughly and competently investigate the facts surrounding your lung injury claim.
 Our law firm believes that time is of the essence, as facts and evidence may be at risk of being lost or destroyed.
 At Law Office of Sam Scudder, our initial consultations are free.
-If you or a loved one has been injured from exposure to harmful chemicals or inhalation of particles, please contact an experienced Raleigh lung diseases attorney from Law Office of Sam Scudder at (252) 222-0227 today or by chatting with a live representative on our website.
+If you or a loved one has been injured from exposure to harmful chemicals or inhalation of particles, please contact an experienced Morehead City lung diseases attorney from Law Office of Sam Scudder at (252) 222-0227 today or by chatting with a live representative on our website.